 You are not alone.
 As autism experts, we have worked with countless parents of neurodiverse children.
 We’ve walked beside parents who are exhausted and concerned.
 Therefore, we understand not only common challenges families face but also what has helped other parents and their children.
 Through either individual counseling sessions or a support group for mothers of neurodiverse children, we provide you the support & guidance you’ve been looking for.

 Parent Consulting and Counseling For Caregivers who have a Child with Autism Traits (12+ yrs old)

 How will Parent Counseling Help You?

 Every parent needs something slightly different and individual counseling is meant to be exactly that: individualized.
 In counseling sessions, you’ll have the opportunity to work on the goals that will most help you.
-In counseling sessions, Dr. Tasha Oswald maintains a a nonjudgemental space in which to to explore your concerns and worries about your child’s development.
+In counseling sessions, Dr. Tasha Oswald maintains a nonjudgemental space in which to explore your concerns and worries about your child’s development.
 You’ll have the opportunity to learn about the relationship between autism and anxiety, and how anxiety might impact your child’s emergence into adulthood.

 Dr. Tasha Oswald is uniquely positioned to provide counseling to parents of children with autism.
 Why?
-Because her vast experience working with people on the autism spectrum means she understands their perspective as well.
+Because of her vast experience working with people on the autism spectrum means she understands their perspective as well.
 She can offer you specific advice and teach you skills to help you assist your teen or adult in learning to regulate their own emotions.
 Where tensions run high, counseling can help you learn new ways to communicate with your child that will support their growth and help build their condense as well.
 Most important, you’ll be encouraged to develop your own strategies for managing worry and stress.

 Who will benefit most from these services?